Sovereign-Labs/sovereign-sdk/module-system/README.md

 })
 ```

-This distinction between native _execution_ and zero-knowledge _re-execution_ is deeply baked into the module system.
+This distinction between native _execution_ and zero-knowledge _re-execution_ is deeply baked into the Module System.
 We take the
 philosophy that your business logic should be identical no matter which "mode" you're using, so we abstract the differences between
 the zk and native modes behind a few traits.